david-schaller/AsymmeTree/README.md

 Phylogenetic best matches of a gene x of species X are defined as those genes y of another species Y that share the lowest common ancestor with x in the gene tree among all genes in that species.
 In contrast, two genes are orthologs if their last common ancestor was a speciation event.
 Orthology and reciprocal best matches are closely related.

-The subpackage `asymmetree.best_matches` contains functions to compute both relations from a given gene tree or to estimate them from distance data on a set of genes \citep{stadler2020}.
+The subpackage `asymmetree.best_matches` contains functions to compute both relations.
 If the true (observable) gene tree is known (as e.g. the case in simulations), best matches and orthologs can be computed using the module `TrueBMG`.
-If only distance data is available, best matches have to be estimated.
+If only distance data is available, best matches have to be estimated (from distance data on a set of genes).
 AsymmeTree currently implements three different methods that are described by Stadler et al. (2020).

 ### Supertree computation